Canada says India slow to invest in Alberta oil sands

-Oliver, speaking to Reuters before a visit to Delhi and Mumbai, said Canadian energy industry needs C$650 billion (410.8 billion pounds) in investment over the next decade.
+Oliver, speaking to Reuters before a visit to Delhi and Mumbai, said Canadian energy industry needs C$650 billion ($663 billion) in investment over the next decade.
 Ottawa concedes much of it will have to come from abroad.

 To some political consternation in Canada, China is rapidly buying up assets in the tar sands of northern Alberta, one of the world's biggest crude oil deposits.
 But India - the world's fourth largest oil importer - has yet to conclude a deal.